awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 1. To create an asymmetric CMK, in **Key type,** choose **Asymmetric**\.

-   For information about how to create an symmetric CMK in the AWS KMS console, see [Creating Symmetric CMKs \(Console\)](#create-keys-console)\.
+   For information about how to create an symmetric CMK in the AWS KMS console, see [Creating symmetric CMKs \(console\)](#create-keys-console)\.

 1. To create an asymmetric CMK for public key encryption, in **Key usage**, choose **Encrypt and decrypt**\.
 Or, to create an asymmetric CMK for signing messages and verifying signatures, in **Key usage**, choose **Sign and verify**\.

-   For help choosing a key usage value, see [Selecting the Key Usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
+   For help choosing a key usage value, see [Selecting the key usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.

 1. Select a specification \(**Key spec**\) for your asymmetric CMK\.

    Often the key spec that you select is determined by regulatory, security, or business requrirements\.
 It might also be influenced by the size of messages that you need to encrypt or sign\.
 In general, longer encryption keys are more resistant to brute\-force attacks\.

-   For help choosing a key spec, see [Selecting the Key Spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
+   For help choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.

 1. Choose **Next**\.